jaimemendozadev/nextjs-state-crash-course/README.md

 ---
 # Prop Drilling

-As you've probably already discovered, one of the nice things about [React.js](https://react.dev/) is that you create reusable pieces of UI, that we call Components.
-Right here, I'm creating a `CustomForm` component:
+As you've probably already discovered, one of the nice things about [React.js](https://react.dev/) is that you can create reusable pieces of UI, that we call Components.
+Right here, I'm creating a `CustomForm` Component:

 ```
 const CustomForm = ({value, handler, submitHandler}) => {